Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Which property types are increasing faster in value in Istanbul as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Istanbul places apartments at the top, followed by residence-style condos, with detached houses and villas showing more variable performance depending on location.
+As of early 2026, apartments are leading price appreciation in Istanbul in terms of breadth and consistency, followed by residence-style managed complexes, with villas and detached houses performing more unevenly depending on location.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: